LuizFernando-RO/neowisard/README.md

 Basic WiSARD takes a binary x by y input - referred as retina - and creates a pseudo-random mapping between a set of n pixels - or n-tuples - and an address of a RAM memory.
 The address if formed from the concatanation of the values stored in the pixels.

-WiSARD's main advantage is the extremely fast training phase.
+WiSARD's main advantages are the extremely fast training phase and the simple representation used by the model.

 #A bit about DRASiW